Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 Transactions are important because they help maintain the ACID properties (Atomicity, Consistency, Isolation, and Durability) in a database, allowing multiple users to access and modify data simultaneously without causing conflicts or inconsistencies.

-72. How do you manage transactions in Hibernate using the Java Transaction API (JTA)?
+72. Could you please provide an explanation of how transactions are handled in Hibernate using the Java Transaction API (JTA)?

 To manage transactions in Hibernate using the Java Transaction API (JTA), you can follow these steps: